 Remodeling

-Remodeling involves significant changes to a space’s layout, structure, or function, often transforming it into something entirely different from its original design.
+Remodeling involves big changes to a space’s layout, structure, or function, often transforming it into something entirely different from its original design.
 This can include altering the floor plan, knocking down walls for an open concept, adding new rooms or structures, or completely changing the use of a space.
 A classic remodeling example is converting an attic into a livable loft or a garage into a home office.
 Another instance is removing a wall to combine a kitchen and living area into an open-plan space.

-Scope Renovation vs. Remodeling Your Home
+The Scope and Scale of Renovation vs. Remodeling Your Home

 Renovation